sfstoolbox/sfs-matlab/README.md

 Contact: sfstoolbox@googlemail.com
 Website: http://github.com/sfstoolbox/sfs

-If you use the Toolbox for your publications please cite our AES Convention Paper:
+If you use the Toolbox for your publications please cite our AES Convention e-Brief:
 H. Wierstorf, S. Spors - Sound Field Synthesis Toolbox.
 In the Proceedings of *132nd Convention of the
 Audio Engineering Society*, 2012